Skip to main content

 As an organisation, we have our own carbon footprint.
 This comes from the operations we undertake to provide our services to our communities.

-We collated data on as many of our operations as possible, and followed the International Green House Gas Protocol and government's environmental reporting guidelines to calculate our carbon footprint.
-We were unable to get some of the data for indirect emissions from our supply chain, but are working on getting more of this in the future.
+We collated data on as many of our operations as possible, and followed the international Greenhouse Gas Protocol and the UK government's environmental reporting guidelines to calculate our carbon footprint.
+We have included both direct emissions from our own assets (known as scopes 1 and 2) and indirect emissions from our supply chain and others (known as scope 3), where we can.

 Progress